bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 ### Prefer asynchronous communication but use synchronous as well.

 First of all, define the project's means of communication.
 Keeping GitHub issues for feature requests, bug reports and feedback makes sense.
 It is asynchronous, easily searchable and easy to follow.
+Prefer that.
 But these days it might be not enough.
 First of all, potential users are sometimes too shy to file an issue with maybe basic questions due to e.g. a missing piece of the documentation.
 Setting some synchronous channels like Slack (we use that in the Thanos project) or [IRC](https://xkcd.com/1782/) (Prometheus) is exactly for this purpose.
 **The mix of synchronous and asynchronous communications helps to build trust and good relationships within the community and between contributors and maintainers.**